ghamza-rust/ghamza-rust.github.io/src/object-oriented/ecapsulation.md

 # Ecapsulation

-Encapsulation is cited as part of the definition of OO because OO Languages provide easy and effective encapsulation of data and functions.
+Because OO languages make it simple and efficient to encapsulate data and functions, encapsulation is included as part of the definition of OO.

-This idea is certainly not unique to OO.
-Indeed, we had perfect encapsulation in C. Consider this simple C program:
+This concept is not specific to OO.
+In C, we did, in fact, have complete encapsulation.
+Take a look at this basic C program:

 ```c
 // point.h